Welcome to Robot Weld Solutions and Weld Tips.

 Every robot operator should start each shift with a new, $1 contact tip and again replace the tip immediately after lunch.
 Each Technicain or Engineer responsible for the robots should at least twice a week, check the contact tip bore diameters and the quality of the tips purchased.
 The complete check list and my seven step program to prevent costly robot down time is item 4 and you know where that is.
 As for the special alloy tips if you continue to purhase them, give me a call, I have a bidge I can sell you in Brookyln for less than a $100.

-By the way, I created a patent on ceramic - Cu tips, and those tips were designed to allow extended MIG wire stick outs.
+Note: By the way, I created a patent on ceramic - Cu tips, and those tips were designed to allow extended MIG wire stick outs.
 This enables higher wire feed rates (faster weld travel rates) with lower MIG weld current..
 These are two real world weld benefits for robot gauge welds. but don't go looking for them..

 Robots and Gas Flow Issues.

+Ed's Answer.
+Most MIG gas flow meters have the pressure regulated at 20 to 30 psi.
+I would install a pressure gauge at your outlets and lower your gas pressure to 20 - 30 psi.
 The only concern for MIG gas flow is the flow rate coming out of the MIG gun nozzle, and the robot operators should chaeck this at the start of each shift.
 This flow rate should be 30 - 35 cuft /hr.